 We will arrange for a volunteer home-checker to come and visit you in your home, this is a simple check to make sure that you are prepared and your house is suitable for your new pet.
 It is also another opportunity for you to chat through any questions you may have about the adoption process.

 Arrange to collectArrange a convenient date.
 Do you need to pet-proof the house or garden first etc?
 Arrange to buy bedding or toys.
 It’s like having a baby!
 We may need to neuter your chosen animal prior to adoption.

-Come and pay the adoption fees/donation (please note that to keep our running costs as low as possible we are unable to accept debit or credit cards).
+Come and pay the adoption fees/donation - we accept debit cards or cash to make adoption payments.
 A member of staff will be able to confirm the adoption fees.